 Occasionally, Garnish Island is also referred to as the Garden Island.

 The Bryce family, based in Belfast, were well known in academic, business and political circles.
-Glengarriff in West Cork was one of their preferred holiday locations and they frequented the area often.
+West Cork was one of their preferred holiday locations and they frequently took Glengarriff tours to explore the area.

 The Initial Idea (1910s)